Mike Johnson (offensive lineman)

-Michael P. Johnson (born April 2, 1987) is a former American football offensive lineman.
-He played college football for the University of Alabama, and was recognized as a consensus All-American.
-The Atlanta Falcons chose him in the third round of the 2010 NFL Draft.
+Michael P. Johnson (born April 2, 1987) is an American former professional football player who was an offensive lineman in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, earning consensus All-American honors in 2009.
+The Atlanta Falcons chose him in the third round of the 2010 NFL draft.

-Early years
+Early life

 Johnson was born in Pensacola, Florida.
 He attended Pine Forest High School in Pensacola, where he achieved a perfect 4.0 GPA and scored a 27 on the ACT exam.
 He played high school football for the Pine Forest Eagles.
 Considered a four-star recruit by Rivals.com, Johnson was listed as the No. 17 offensive tackle prospect in the nation.

 College career

 Johnson attended the University of Alabama, where he played for coach Nick Saban's Alabama Crimson Tide football team from 2006 to 2009.
 He earned first-team All-American honors from Pro Football Weekly in 2008.
 The following year, Johnson was named a consensus first-team All-American and was a member of Alabama's first national championship team in 17 years.